ncurrid/ncurrid.github.io/index.md

 <div class="section">
   <h2>About me</h2>
   <p>
-    I work across a variety of sectors with adaptability, creativity, and strong project management skills.
+Project Manager with a strong track record of delivering results.
+Recently expanded into Business Intelligence, focusing on turning data into actionable insights to improve operational performance.
+Adaptable across sectors with strong communication and technical skills.
   </p>
 </div>